 I wish we had an occasion to honor our All Stars kind of like MLB.
 We could name them for sure.
 Wouldn’t it be fun to have an American Hand n Foot tournament some day or week end?

 It’s certainly a beautiful day in the neighborhood.
 Joan and I are sitting out on the deck here in Minnesota.
 She has her computer, I have mine but here we sit together She is looking at the yard and thinking about what she can do next to make it even more inviting than it already is!
 Me, I’m trying to figure out whether I can make the Americanhandnfoot.com website more searchable for folks, as in “how to find us”.
-I have had extensive computer work during my work career however this is another ball game.
-Terms such as “hyperlink” and “XML site maps” and so forth have me scratching my head.
-At least the scratch is not an itch and like I said earlier, “it’s a beautiful day in the neighborhood.
+As I work on this “it’s still a beautiful day in the neighborhood.
 I think I’ll listen to some bird talk.
 They certainly are chattering away out here!

 A Chihuahua Blessing